Home > Desserts > Chocolate Profiteroles

 Instructions

-• Pour the mixture back into the pot and place on medium heat.
-Mix continuously until it thickens.
-When bubbles start making their way through the thickened pastry cream turn the heat off and add 1/2 the cold butter.
+• Add butter – Add 1/2 the cold butter.
 Whisk until well combined.
 Then add the remaining butter and repeat.
 You want to do this slowly, so the custard doesnโ€™t split.

-• Pour through the sieve into a large bowl to ensure no lumps are in it.
-Cover with plastic wrap and chill in the fridge for a couple hours until it is fully set or overnight.
+• Get rid of lumps – Pour through the sieve into a large bowl to ensure no lumps are in it.
+Cover with plastic wrap and chill for a couple hours or overnight.
 Use a whisk to mix until smooth before using.
 To make a Chocolate version of this, check out my Chocolate Pastry Cream recipe here!

 Choux Pastry